- What we collect

 - History of the collection

 The Petherick Reading Room provides facilities, staff support and additional privileges for readers who are undertaking advanced research and require more intensive or ongoing access to the National Library’s collections than is offered through the Main Reading Room.

-The Petherick Reading Room is co-located with the Special Collections Reading Room on the First Floor.
+It is co-located within the Special Collections Reading Room on Level 1 of the Library.

 Researchers may apply for Petherick Reader status if they intend to undertake advanced research or intensively use the Library’s collections onsite.
 Many Petherick Readers are, for example, writing a book or conducting other long-term or in-depth research, or undertaking shorter term research as a visiting scholar.